Neighbourhood watch: Ville Haute & Gare

 Ville Haute or the central district comprises the streets around the Place D'Armes and Place Guillaume II and the Saint Esprit Plateau.
 Just south of it, you'll find the Gare quarter, which since 1859 has been the location of the Central Railway Station of Luxembourg.
 On the Bourbon Plateau, it's separated from the old town by a steep valley where the Pétrusse joins the Alzette.

 Only 1km squared in size, the Gare district has a population of 11,040 (end 2019) of which 84% are foreign residents.
 The Pétrusse area is home to many of the embassies, whilst the Bourbon Plateau and Avenue de la Liberté combine residential and business premises.

 The area closest to the station is filled with cafés, shops and bars, but is also where you'll find the city's homeless (many of their support structures are nearby) and it's the zone for prostitution and drugs.

 How you view this will be based to some extent on where you've lived before, but it is not on the scale you will find in other European capitals.
-However there were protests from residents demanding action over drug crime in October last year.
+However there were protests from residents demanding action over drug crime in late 2019.

 Also slightly over 1km squared, Ville Haute has 3,413 residents (end 2019).
 The small fort of Lucilinburhuc stood in this area, and is where the name Luxembourg is thought to have originated.
 The town grew and was recognised as a city in 1244.